SafeGuide-Inc/SafeGuide/be/README.md

 # GraphQL Server Setup
+1. run `npm install prisma -g` to install prisma if you don't have it already
-1. run `npm run local-dev`
+2. run `npm run local-dev`
-2. navigate to localhost:4000 to view the graphQL server
+3. navigate to localhost:4000 to view the graphQL server

 # Notes
 - Your environment should update with changes inside the app directory